Sukirtha2954/LL-1-Parser/README.md

-NeuroDSL — A Domain Specific Language for Defining Neural Networks A compiler written in C that parses a custom deep learning language, builds an AST, and generates Python/TensorFlow code.
+NeuroDSL — A Domain Specific Language for Defining Neural Networks

+A compiler written in C that parses a custom deep learning language, builds an AST, and generates Python/TensorFlow code.

 Overview

-NeuroDSL is a small compiler that lets you define neural networks using a simple, human-readable domain-specific language (DSL).
+NeuroDSL is a small compiler that allows users to define neural networks using a simple, human-readable domain-specific language (DSL).

-The compiler:
+The compiler performs the following steps:

-✔ Tokenizes the DSL input
+Tokenizes the DSL input

-✔ Parses it using recursive descent
+Parses it using a hand-written recursive descent parser

-✔ Builds a typed Abstract Syntax Tree (AST)
+Builds a typed Abstract Syntax Tree (AST)

-✔ Generates Python code that constructs + trains the model using TensorFlow/Keras ✔ Supports real datasets (MNIST)
+Generates Python code that constructs and trains a neural network using TensorFlow/Keras

+Supports real datasets (currently MNIST)

-✔ Can be extended easily
+Can be easily extended with additional layers, datasets, and language features

 This project demonstrates: